Echeveria setosaItem #7379 USDA Hardiness Zone: 9 - 11

 AvailabilityAdd to Favorites

-Rosettes of slightly fuzzy, grey-green leaves slowly multiply to form dense clumps.
-Vivid red and yellow flowers rise above the foliage in spring and early summer.
-Native to Mexico, this handsome Succulent is durable and drought tolerant.
-Evergreen.
+Rosettes of slightly fuzzy, grey-green, fleshy leaves slowly multiply to form dense clumps.
+Showy spikes of vivid red and yellow flowers rise above the foliage in spring and early summer.
+Native to Mexico, this handsome succulent is durable and drought tolerant.
+A frost-tender evergreen.

 - History & LoreHistory:Endemic to Mexico.